Illegal immigrant detainees will be housed on Texas military bases, officials say

 Two U.S. military bases in Texas will be ordered by the Trump administration to house thousands of illegal immigrants who were detained crossing the southern border with Mexico, two U.S. officials tell Fox News.

-The administration selected Fort Bliss and Goodfellow Air Force Base for the tent camps, the officials said.
+The administration selected Fort Bliss and Goodfellow Air Force Base for the tent camps, Defense Secretary James Mattis confirmed during a Monday press conference.

+"We'll provide whatever support the Department of Homeland Security needs in order to house the people that they have under their custody," Mattis said.

-One of the bases will house both migrant adults and children, and the other will house only unaccompanied minors, according to one official who asked not to be identified until official notification is given.
-The Department of Homeland Security is expected to make the official announcement.
+One of the bases will house both migrant adults and children, and the other will house only unaccompanied minors, according to one official.

 Last week, the Pentagon agreed to house up to 20,000 unaccompanied minors after receiving a request from the Department of Health and Human Services.
 According to DHS, roughly 80 percent of children who come to the southern border arrive unaccompanied.